Anthrocon/www/content/Registration/registration/index.md

 ### Hotel Booking Registration Policy

-You must be registered for Anthrocon in order to access the Anthrocon room reservation portal through our reservation system.
+You must be registered for Anthrocon in order to access the Anthrocon room reservation portal through our registration system.
 For more details on the process, [refer to our Hotels page](/hotel).

 ### Pre-Registration Cap for Anthrocon 2026